We’ve been waiting 300 million years to show you.

 Natural Wonders of Kata Tjuta

-Home to an extensive range of flora and fauna, more than 21 species of native mammals, 178 species of birds, 73 species of reptiles and 418 species of native plants, the National Park is far from sparse, despite its title as a desert.
+Home to an extensive range of flora and fauna, more than 21 species of native mammals, over 200 species of birds, 73 species of reptiles and 418 species of native plants, the National Park is far from sparse, despite its title as a desert.

 Due to the low humidity and minimal unnatural light, the outback is also one of the best places to stargaze.
 You can not only glimpse many constellations that are rarely seen from any other place on earth, but also witness these stars blazing directly above Uluru or Kata Tjuta - truly something special.